kolisa/com.mobiquity/com.mobiquity/readme.txt

 The aplication has method that will take parameter and check if the price and wieght are below the max of 100 before it adds them in the bag

-Source code open using vision studio 2022
+Source code must be open using vision studio 2022